Connect with us

 UN-Habitat has signed a pact with the Architectural Association of Kenya (AAK), which offers technological measures and guidelines that players in the industry will take up to foster greater environmental responsibility.

-In a bid to address the issue of high cost of constructing green buildings, United Nations is negotiating with State officials for the government to offer tax subsidies and incentives to importers of materials used in the construction of green buildings.
+In a bid to address the issue of the high cost of constructing green buildings, the UN is negotiating with State officials for the government to offer tax subsidies and incentives to importers of materials used in the construction of green buildings.

-Besides the UN, the Kenya Green Building Society – the country’s chapter of the World Green Building Council, has also been in the forefront in pushing for Kenya’s green building agenda.
+Besides the UN, the Kenya Green Building Society – the country’s chapter of the World Green Building Council, has also been at the forefront in pushing for Kenya’s green building agenda.

 Danson Kagai is a skilled architect with a degree from the University of Nairobi.
 He has a wealth of experience in covering mega projects in Kenya, and is passionate about the built environment.